pass-culture/pass-culture-app-native/doc/development/tests/deeplinks.md

 adb install android/app/build/outputs/apk/apptesting/release/app-apptesting-release.apk # Testing
 ```

-### With an AppCenter release

-Install the release as instructed in the documentation https://github.com/pass-culture/pass-culture-app-native/blob/master/doc/ci-cd/deployment.md#testing

 ## Manual Test

 You should come back to the initial state to avoid getting bad results: